citiususc/voila/README.md

 Currently, the following vignettes are available:

 -   `'do_events'`: `voila` is applied for studying the Dansgaard-Oeschger (DO) events.
 The DO events are fast climate changes that occurred during the last glacial period.
+The vignette can be seen [here](https://citiususc.github.io/voila/do_events.html).
 -   `'multivariate_analysis'`: an example of how to use `voila` to study a multi-dimensional time series.
+The vignette can be seen [here](https://citiususc.github.io/voila/multivariate_analysis.html).

 License
 -------